 Are you considering a dropshipping business but you’re concerned about using AliExpress?
 You’ve come to the right place.
-The following problems are issues I have faced and as a beginner to dropshipping, you need to be aware of before you jump in uninformed.
+The following problems are issues I have faced and as a beginner to dropshipping, you need to be aware of them before you jump in uninformed.

 AliExpress is one of the largest online marketplaces in the world and online retailers can simply list their products on their Shopify store and sell them at a marked-up price.
 AliExpress suppliers will then ship the products directly to the retailer’s customers on their behalf.

 These are the most common issues, but unfortunately not the only problems.
 Being conscious of the problems before they arise is the best way to reduce the chances of them affecting your business.
-For information read my article on dropshipping from AliExpress the right way.

 1. Long Shipping Times